 In addition to the pending charges and the criminal act itself, a criminal record also includes the individual’s full name and date of birth, physical description, photograph, and pending charges.

 On the other hand, court records are, in most cases, public records.
 However, court records regarding adoption, guardianship, juvenile delinquency, income tax returns, and similar records can’t be accessed without a court order.

-A competent Maryland attorney such as Morgan E. Leigh can help you or your loved one if you are facing criminal charges in Baltimore city circuit court or anywhere in Maryland.
+A competent Maryland attorney such as Paolo Gnocchi can help you or your loved one if you are facing criminal charges in Baltimore city circuit court or anywhere in Maryland.
 She is experienced in several practice areas and can handle your case related to land records and criminal records, and offer a piece of legal advice.
 Schedule a free consultation, and rest assured that your rights will be protected.

 How Can You Access Maryland Judiciary Criminal Records?